-Although the quality of vision-captured poses could get largely affected by occlusions given a single view angle, the results are promising and comparable to those using data from IMUs.
-For movement patterns that describe the behavior of localized body parts, such as waist hyperextension during shoulder wrap, more accurate tracking is required.
-Unfortunately, the data from the visual system often fails to provide this level of detail.
-As for other movements, vision-captured poses offer sufficient information for our framework, leading to satisfactory results.
-We posit that by further refining the visual system—for instance, by fine-tuning it with our IMU data or integrating it with signals from a limited set of IMUs—we can enhance performance.
-This could pave the way for the system's real-world deployment, eliminating the need for users to purchase extra devices.
+The results, as are shown in Fig~\ref{fig:fig12} with visualization examples, look promising and comparable to those using data from IMUs.
+However, for movement patterns that describe the behavior of localized body parts, such as waist hyperextension during shoulder wrap, the pose estimated with the visual system is restricted by its fidelity.
+In addition to the common issue of occlusions when using a single camera, this is another problem with visual systems: the shape change caused by subtle movements of the body (e.g., the waist in this case) may not get properly tracked by the visual algorithm.
+As for other movements, vision-captured poses provide sufficient information for our framework, leading to satisfactory results.
+We posit that by further refining the visual system—for instance, integrating it with signals from a few IMUs, or using high-resolution RGB-D cameras—we can enhance performance.